instaclustr/cassandra-operator/doc/migration.md

 Notable changes between the versions will be summarised here:

+### v6.2.0

+* Racks in the spec can contain Kubernetes' tolerations.
+* Minor fixes in Cassandra image when it comes to logging, `/etc/cassandra/logback.xml` is scanned periodically on changes.
+* logging of JVM's GC activity for Cassandra image was turned off.

 ### v6.1.0

 `userSecretVolumeSource` is still an array as it was in v6.0.1, but it is not mounted under